Starrick2001/commit-craft/README.md

    ```

 2. **Run Commit Craft:**
-   Execute the program to generate a commit message and apply it.
+   Execute the program to generate a commit message.

    ```bash
    commit-craft
    ```

+3. **Choose an action:**
-   The tool will use the staged diff to generate a commit message and apply it automatically.
+   The tool will display the generated commit message and prompt you to:
+   - **Commit:** Applies the generated message and creates the commit.
+   - **Modify:** Allows you to edit the message before committing.
+   - **Quit:** Exits the program without creating a commit.

 ---